UAlbertaALTLab/morphodict-backend/README.md

 **Note:** There **must** be a space between the last word of the synset and the number of the synset.
 For example: `(n) dog 1` (with spaces, just like that) is correct.
 Incorrect variants include: `(n) dog1` and `(n) dog#1`.

+### word
+`api.itwewina.altlab.dev/api/word/<slug>` where <slug> is a unique word identifier.
+Returns all the details for that specific word as well as its paradigm and recordings.
+This is the route you use for the paradigm page on the frontend.

+Returns a JSON object.

 ### rapidwords
 In this option, you route to the `rapidwords` endpoint.
 It has one required argument.